broadinstitute/depmap-portal/breadbox/README.md

 ### Versioning and Publishing the Breadbox client

-#### Auto-versioning and publishing

-Our Github actions workflow `build-breadbox.yml` auto-versions and auto-publishes breadbox and the breadbox client as well as updates anywhere that has a dependency on those packages (currently only `breadbox-facade`).
-You may need to update `breadbox-facade`'s `poetry.lock` file and install the updated dependencies after the version bumps by running:

-    poetry lock --no-update

-and

-    poetry install

 #### Commit Conventions

 We use a tool called [commitizen-tools/commitizen](https://github.com/commitizen-tools/commitizen) for versioning.
 The way commitizen works is by checking if there are any new commits that follow the formatting rules defined in our `pyproject.toml`'s `bump_pattern` and `bump_map` variables.
 By default, commitizen uses [conventional commits](https://www.conventionalcommits.org/), however, we have selected a subset of rules to fit most of our current use cases.